eupnea-linux-backup/apps/README.md

-# eupnea-apps
+# apps

-Distro + toolkit independent Apps GUI for EupneaOS and Depthboot.
+Distro + toolkit independent GUI apps for EupneaOS and Depthboot.
 Written with the [kivy](https://kivy.org/) python gui framework.
 The appimage build scripts is based on [cross-platform-python-gui](https://github.com/maltfield/cross-platform-python-gui).

-## Eupnea setup:
+## Eupnea-setup

 Initial setup app, similar to gnome-initial-setup, but distro-agnostic.

-## Eupnea settings
+## Eupnea-settings

 Settings app for Eupnea specific options.
 Not intended to replace the system settings app.

-## Disclaimer:
+## Disclaimer

 These apps are not designed/intended to be run on non depthboot systems. **DO NOT** just run it on your system as it might override some settings and/or damage your OS!!!
 Run it in a virtual machine.

-## How to run the apps for debugging/developing:
+## How to run the apps for debugging/developing

 1. Install pip.
 2. Install kivy with pip: `pip install kivy`